nebiyuelias1/user-list-app/README.md

 # User List App

 This is a user listing app for a test task for [camplight.net](https://camplight.net/).
-It has the a basic CRUD functionality:
+It has a basic CRUD functionality:
 - Listing users with pagination
 - Adding new users
 - Deleting users